-The major result of this research and development exercise was a patented compact self cleaning head that could be articulated in 3 dimensions independently of the main ladder.
+The major result of this research and development exercise was a patented compact self-cleaning head that could be articulated in 3 dimensions independently of the main ladder.
 It is capable of smooth digging under, over, and around obstacles, and on side slopes.
-When the head is in automatic articulating mode the head remains parallel with the centerline of the dredge throughout the entire swing.
+When the head is in an automatic articulating mode the head remains parallel with the centerline of the dredge throughout the entire swing.

 This creates a level cut even when going up and down slopes which eliminates gouging, windrowing, and over-dredging.
 Shortly after the modified dredge went into service on phase 2, the divers reported that “it looks like a tennis court down there”.